#Foods For Blood Pressure Control!

-It is when the blood is carries from the heart to all prat of the body in small
+It is when the blood is carries from the heart to all parts of the body in small

-Blood vessel called arteries.
+Blood vessels called arteries.
 The pressure is the force of the blood pushing against

 the wall of the arteries.
-For example, each heart neat is about 60-70 times per minute,
+For example, each heart beat is about 60-70 times per minute.

-at rest it then pump out the blood into the arteries.
+at rest, it then pumps out the blood into the arteries.
 The blood pressure is at its highest when the heart is pumping the blood around the body.
-This is called systolic pressure.when When the heart is at rest, between beats your blood pressure falls, this is called diastolic pressure.
+This is called systolic pressure. when When the heart is at rest, between beats your blood pressure falls, this is called diastolic pressure.
 Blood pressure is measured by a special blood pressure machine.
-The reading has two numbers, for example: 130 is called the systolic pressure and 80 is called the diastolic pressure.
+The reading has two numbers; for example: 130 is called the systolic pressure and 80 is called the diastolic pressure.
 Blood pressure changes during the day, it is lowest as you sleep and

 rises when you get up.
 It can also rise if you are stressed, nervous actives excited.